 Domain Name – the unique name that identifies an Internet site.
 For example, ours is: livingonline.com.au.

 Double Geeking – when you use two computers at the same time.

 Eating Your Own Dog Food – when a computer company uses its own software for internal projects.

 Echo Chamber Effect – when a message within a network (such as a Facebook group) is passed around or shared, meaning the network of members are more likely to see the message again and again.

 EDM (Electronic Direct Mail) – an email used to target a large group of prospects, with the goal of building customer relationships and generating leads.
-Commonly in the form of a e-Newsletter or e-Bulletin.
+Commonly in the form of an e-Newsletter or e-Bulletin.

 Enquiry – where a user has taken action towards showing interest in gaining an understanding about something, perhaps for a problem they need solved.
-For example, they might submit an contact form on your website or ask to be contacted on social media.
+For example, they might submit a contact form on your website or ask to be contacted on social media.